-- The number of hours per day of direct staff supervision needed by the member, and - The number of other members who will live with the member in the living unit. - Reflects providers of services and supports, including unpaid supports provided voluntarily in lieu of waiver or state plan HCBS, including: - Name of the provider - Service authorized - Units of service authorized - Includes risk factors and measures in place to minimize risk - Includes individualized backup plans and strategies when needed. - Identify any health and safety issues that apply to the member based on information gathered before the team meeting, including a risk assessment. - Identify an emergency backup support and crisis response system to address problems or issues arising when support services are interrupted or delayed or the member's needs change. - Providers of applicable services shall provide for emergency backup staff. - Includes the names of the individuals responsible for monitoring the plan. - Is written in plain language and understandable to the member. - Documents who is responsible for monitoring the plan. - Documents the informed consent of the member for any restrictions on the member's rights, including maintenance of personal funds and selfadministration of medications, the need for the restriction, and either a plan to restore those rights or written documentation that a plan is not necessary or appropriate. - Includes the signatures of all individuals and providers responsible - Is distributed to the member and others involved in the plan - Includes purchase and control of self-directed services - Excludes unnecessary or inappropriate services and support
+- Identify an emergency backup support and crisis response system to address problems or issues arising when support services are interrupted or delayed or the member's needs change. - Providers of applicable services shall provide for emergency backup staff. - Includes the names of the individuals responsible for monitoring the plan. - Is written in plain language and understandable to the member. - Documents who is responsible for monitoring the plan. - Documents due process and the informed consent of the member for any restrictive interventions, behavioral intervention plans, the planned use of restraints and restrictions, Due process includes identification of the restriction and, the need for the restriction, identification of other, less restrictive interventions that have been tried, a plan to lessen or eliminate the restrictions or written documentation that a plan is not necessary or appropriate. - All restrictive interventions must be time limited and reviewed for continued necessity by at least quarterly. - Includes the signatures of all individuals and providers responsible - Is distributed to the member and others involved in the plan - Includes purchase and control of self-directed services - Excludes unnecessary or inappropriate services and support

-Any restraint, restriction, behavior intervention and rights restrictions must be implemented in accordance with 441 IAC 77.25(4) and 441 IAC 78.27.These requirements include but are not limited to:
+Any rights restrictions must be implemented in accordance with 441 IAC 77.25(4) and 78.27.
+These requirements include but are not limited to:

-- Informed consent of the member or member's legal guardian. - Documentation of any and all rights restrictions in the HCBS member's person centered comprehensive service plan or treatment plan. - Documentation of any service specific restrictions in the HCBS provider's service specific service plan or treatment plan for the member. - Documentation of a plan to restore those rights or written documentation that a plan is not necessary or appropriate. - Regular collection and review of data to measure the ongoing effectiveness of the restriction.
+- Informed consent of the member or member's legal guardian. - Documentation of any and all rights restrictions in the HCBS member's person-centered comprehensive service plan or treatment plan. - Documentation of any service specific restrictions in the HCBS provider's service specific service plan or treatment plan for the member. - Documentation of a plan to restore those rights or written documentation that a plan is not necessary or appropriate. - Regular collection and review of data to measure the ongoing effectiveness of the restriction

-9. Adverse Service Actions
+10. Adverse Service Actions